danielsaidi/DeckKit/README.md

 }
 ```

-DeckKit has several view components for presenting decks, e.g. `DeckView` and `DeckPageView`.
+DeckKit has several view components for presenting decks, e.g. `Deck` and `DeckPageView`.

 See the online [getting started guide][Getting-Started] for more information.